The Murder of Sonia Raikkonen: Unraveling the Mystery

 This time I didn’t make that same mistake, and I enjoyed the book much more.
 It also helped that almost everyone in the book had a motive for the murder.

-Apart from the murder itself, the relationship between Saralkar and his wife is brought out very nicely, and I love how well their personal life meshed nicely with the main murder mystery.
-The other inspector Motkar character isn’t developed as much in this story, which is disappointing as I enjoyed him in Killing Ashish Karve.
+Apart from the murder itself, the relationship between Saralkar and his wife is brought out very nicely.
+I love how well their personal life meshed nicely with the main murder mystery.
+The other inspector, Motkar’s character, isn’t developed as much in this story, which is disappointing, as I enjoyed him in Killing Ashish Karve.
 Instead, we have Salunkhe, another interesting and well-developed character who displays interesting shades of gray.
 In short, I love the police procedural angle of these books, and I look forward to more such interesting characters and plots developing in the later books.

-If Salil Desai continues this way, we could have an Ed McBain style of the 87th Precinct series set in India – something I have wanted for a long time.
+If Salil Desai continues this way, we could have an Ed McBain-style of the 87th Precinct series set in India—something I have wanted for a long time.
+Overall, this is a solid second book in the Inspector Saralkar series.
+I liked it even better than the first one and look forward to reading more of these books.

 Huge thanks to Fingerprint Publications for sending this book to me for review consideration.